 The consumer wants to resolve a variant that:

-• can be used at runtime (has org.gradle.usage=java-runtime)
+• Can be used at runtime (org.gradle.usage=java-runtime).

-• can be run on at least Java 8 (org.gradle.jvm.version=8)
+• Can run on at least Java 8 (org.gradle.jvm.version=8).

-What if the consumer sets org.gradle.jvm.version to 7?
+What happens if the consumer sets org.gradle.jvm.version=7?

 Variant selection errors